New Recreational Crab Trap Registration

 The FWC recently approved new rules that will require recreational fishers age 16 and older who intend to use stone crab or blue crab traps in the next year to complete an online recreational trap registration.
 This no-cost registration will allow FWC to collect important information about these recreational fisheries needed for future stock assessments and management decisions.

-Completion of the recreational stone crab trap registration will be required for the 2019 stone crab season, which opens Oct.
+Completion of the recreational stone crab trap registration was required for the 2019 stone crab season, which opened Oct.
 15. The recreational blue crab trap registration will be required starting Jan.
 1, 2020.

 To register, each recreational harvester will need to visit the FWC licensing system at GoOutdoorsFlorida.com and add the Recreational Stone Crab Trap Registration or the Recreational Blue Crab Trap Registration to their fishing license account.
 Recreational harvesters who are age 16 or older and are otherwise exempt from needing a saltwater fishing license will still be required to complete the no-cost online trap registration.